 Sometimes (or all the time), the love you have for your dog is so overwhelming you can't keep it in.
 The way they tilt their head when you talk to them and how they have this wonderful tendency to always fall asleep in a cute position; it's impossible to not fall head over heels in love with your dog.

-You want to declare your love from the tallest mountain and scream it from the rooftops, but even that won't be sufficient enough to convey your feelings to your furry friend.
+Dog owners want to declare our love from the tallest mountain and scream it from the rooftops, but even that won't be sufficient enough to convey your feelings to your furry friend.
 You and your dog share a special bond, but a language barrier is keeping you from expressing all you have to say.

-So, how do you say to your dog, "I love you," and be sure he gets the message?
+So, how do you say to your dog, "I love you," and be sure they get the message?
 Here's how.

 Rubbing a dog's ear will literally make him high on love.
 Have you ever started scratching that sweet spot right behind your dog's ear only to have their eyes drift shut while they keep their head firmly pressed against your hand?
 That's because a dog's ears are a hot spot for nerve endings.

 When activated, those nerves send messages all throughout the dog's body while releasing endorphins.
 Endorphins are the body's natural happy drugs, and they leave everyone, not just dogs, feeling the love.